 Should litigation be unavoidable, our team of litigators is prepared to move fast to ascertain the pertinent facts, secure an injunction to protect the client’s customer relationships and confidential information, and move to a judgment for damages if necessary.
 Our attorneys are equally adept at defending against non-compete and trade secrets claims when a client’s needs necessitate such representation.

-For up-to-the-minute on news and developments relating to non-compete and trade secrets law, visit our non-compete and trade secrets blog.
+For up-to-the-minute updates on news and developments relating to non-compete and trade secrets law, visit our non-compete and trade secrets blog.